Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 He dismissed her with a wave, already turning to the other runners, already moving on to the next piece of business.

 Àrnnav climbed the slick stairs back into the Hand Quarter night, her mind racing.
 The Còcalnòc family.
-She knew that name—not from the Hand Quarter, but from somewhere older, somewhere buried in the fragments of memory she had of her mother.
+She knew that name—not from the Hand Quarter, but from the festival two weeks ago.
+The wealthy girl at Pattern Day.
+And from somewhere older, somewhere buried in the fragments of memory she had of her mother.

 Her mother, who had worked at the Pattern House before she died.
 Her mother, who had known things she never spoke about.
 Her mother, who had died of a fever that came on very suddenly, three years ago, leaving Àrnnav alone with a brother to raise and questions she'd learned not to ask.